The Department of English is actively engaged in ongoing research.

 - “Kicking Off the ScreenCraft Writers Summit in Atlanta.”
 ScreenCraft.org.
 2019.

 - “8 Takeaways from the ScreenCraft Writers Summit in Atlanta.”
 ScreenCraft.org.
 2019.

 - “The Importance of Screenwriting Competitions and Fellowships.”
 ScreenCraft.org.
 2019.

 Mary Behrman, “Angle-Ing for Arthur: Erasing the Welsh in Guy Ritchie’s King Arthur: Legend of the Sword.”
 Studies in Medievalism XXIX: Politics and Medievalism (Studies), edited by Karl Fugelso, Boydell & Brewer, 2020, pp. 49–66.

-Cox, Jennifer and David Johnson, The Linguistic Deception of the Phrase Best Practices: A Critical Analysis of Articles Discussing “Best” Practices in Online Learning.
+- Cox, Jennifer, The Linguistic Deception of the Phrase Best Practices: A Critical Analysis of Articles Discussing “Best” Practices in Online Learning.
 Online Journal of Distance Learning Administration, 2020, 23(1).